 On average, it’s OK to walk on a new turf around 3 weeks after installation.
 But everything depends upon weather, time of year and how well the ground was prepared.

 The first few weeks are critical – the more carefully you look after it, the better it will repay you in the months and years ahead.
 Of course, once established it still needs a good basic care programme.
+Be sure to water plenty, and if you need any equipment such as a sprinkler or hosepipe, TurfOnline’s store has exactly that in abundance.
 If all you’re used to doing is mowing, you’ll need to learn a few new tricks, but it’s not difficult – and the payback is a strong and healthy lawn all year round.

 How long before I can use my newly seeded lawn?

 For a spring sowing, I recommend waiting 8-12 weeks before walking on the grass.